yunionio/website/README.md

 ```
 $ yarn

+# or install packages by using container
+$ make docker-yarn
 ```

 ### Local Development

 ```
 $ yarn start

+# or run inside container
+$ make docker-start

+# english i18n
+$ make start-en

+# or
+$ make docker-start-en
 ```

 This command starts a local development server and opens up a browser window.
 Most changes are reflected live without having to restart the server.